 Researches and specializes in:

-22 years in practice.
-14+ years providing open studio art therapy to the community servicing a wide variety of individuals.
-My current practice is primarily via telehealth working with a variety of ages (10 years old and up).
-My theoretical lens aligns with a postmodernist approach, drawing from intersectionality, social constructivism, feminism, queer theory, and antiracism.
+I have been a practicing art therapist since 1999.
+I have 14+ years providing open studio art therapy to the community servicing a wide variety of individuals.
+I also have specialized in working with at-risk youth and the LGBTQIA+ population.
+My current practice is primarily via telehealth, working with a variety of ages (10 years old and up).
+My theoretical lens aligns with a postmodernist approach, drawing from intersectionality, social constructionism, feminism, queer theory, and antiracism.
 I believe human beings will always be growing/evolving and the therapeutic relationship relies on empathy, language, storytelling, and art.
+I believe in the importance of acknowledging, questioning, and creatively dismantling historical systemic power structures that have been in place and have unfairly disadvantaged individuals.
 I also provide ATR/LAT supervision to newer art therapists.

 - 2021 Tales From the Pandemic: Volume 3 Cover image (Touch), poem, and two art pieces (Emerge and Navigating the Future)

 - 2021 Healing from Clinical Trauma Using Creative Mindfulness Techniques